Payday Loan in Massachusetts: Are They Legal and How Do They Work?

 What is the maximum loan amount I can borrow in Massachusetts?

-Because high-interest payday loans are effectively illegal here, there’s no official payday loan limit.
-But the state has a $6,000 limit on small loans and their interest rates are capped.
+Because high-interest payday loans are effectively illegal in Massachusetts, there’s no official payday loan limit.
+But the state has a $6,000 limit on small loans, and its interest rates are capped.

 What fees and interest rates can payday lenders charge in Massachusetts?